 When self-stretching techniques were employed in one study of 81 individuals, a significant reduction of pain associated with the neck, shoulders, lower back and lower extremities after a short 4 week period (21).

 Exercising regularly is one of the best things you can do to improve your overall health and manage pain.
 Exercise boosts lymphatic system drainage removing toxic waste and improves the oxygenation of blood to cells and tissue (11).

 Both high intensity aerobic exercises as well as low impact yoga and Pilates are beneficial to reducing stress and pain.
 You can also check out the video below where I go over my favorite posture exercises.

 3) Advanced Supplementation

 Certain supplements can have a powerful impact on down regulation the inflammation that is associated with pain.
-I use 2 major supplement for individuals with pain, a purified fish oil that is high in EPA, DHA and GLA as well as a liposomal curcumin which crosses the lipid barrier and gets right into the cells for immediate use.
+I use 2 major supplement for individuals with pain, a purified fish oil that is high in EPA and DHA, along with curcumin which crosses the lipid barrier and gets right into the cells for immediate use.